we invest in

 Featured Project

-The Sasaki Foundation runs a six-week paid internship program for students from Greater Boston high schools, called Summer Exploratory Experience in Design (SEED), which is structured holistically around introducing young students to the world of design.
-The program is an intensive deep-dive into collaborative project work, working alongside Sasaki designers who serve as teachers and mentors to students throughout the program.
-Students participate in design charrettes, work with computer and VR programs, practice hand-sketching techniques, and more.
+SEED is an annual six-week paid internship structured holistically around introducing young high school students to the world of design.
+The program, which began in 2018, is an intensive deep dive into collaborative project work, office culture, and design fundamentals.
+The SEED program works closely with Sasaki to provide the students with access to world-class projects and the people who design them.
+Over the course of the summer, students work on their own group project, spend time with Sasaki professionals in design charrettes, learn valuable hand sketching and computer drawing skills, and so much more.
 Our goal is to collectively build a culture of equity in the design field by showing young students alternative career paths to industries they may never have known.

 How can design shed